De Vaartkapoen

 Gemeenschapscentrum De Vaartkapoen, often abbreviated as VK, is a community centre in Molenbeek-Saint-Jean, a municipality of Brussels, Belgium.
 It operates under the Flemish Community Commission (VGC) and functions as a multidisciplinary venue combining music, social engagement, and community activities.
 The centre aims to foster cultural exchange and local participation while reflecting the diversity of Molenbeek.
 It is located at Rue Saint-Joseph/Sint-Jozefstraat 14 in central Molenbeek.

 De Vaartkapoen focuses on three main areas: music, society, and the local community.
-It is located in central Molenbeek and is served by the metro stations Étangs Noirs/Zwarte Vijvers and Comte de Flandre/Graaf van Vlaanderen, both on lines 1 and 5.

 Name

 The name Vaartkapoen refers to 19th-century dock workers along the Brussels–Charleroi Canal.
-At Square Sainctelette, a statue by sculptor Tom Frantzen, installed in 1994, depicts the comic character Agent 15 from Hergé’s Quick & Flupke being tripped by a vaartkapoen emerging from a manhole.
+At Square Sainctelette, a statue by sculptor Tom Frantzen, installed in 1994, depicts the comic character Agent 15 from Hergé's Quick & Flupke being tripped by a vaartkapoen emerging from a manhole.